 What is Portland doing to retrofit URM buildings?

 The City of Portland wants to require retrofits to improve your safety during an earthquake and to protect our historic buildings.
 To address the danger posed by URM buildings, Portland launched the URM Seismic Retrofit Project in 2014 to develop a policy to require the mandatory retrofit of all URM buildings in the city, and develop methods to assist building owners implement the policy.
-The project is led by the Portland Bureau of Emergency Management (PBEM), Portland Bureau of Development Services (BDS), and Portland Development Commission (PDC) with leadership from Commissioner Novick’s office and stakeholders from the community.
+The project is led by the Portland Bureau of Emergency Management (PBEM) in collaboration with Portland Bureau of Development Services (BDS), and Prosper Portland.

 How long will I have to retrofit my building?